Rose Lake (Pigeon River): Topography

-Rose Falls is a waterfall that flows into Rose Lake from Duncan Lake.
-There is no weather station, but this climate table contains interpolated data.
-Rose Falls has a humid continental climate (Köppen Dfb), closely bordering on a subarctic climate (Köppen Dfc).

-Plant and Animal Life
+Plant and animal life

 Rose Lake contains Walleye, Lake Trout, Smallmouth Bass, Cisco, Lake Whitefish, Rainbow Smelt, Burbot, Yellow Perch, and White Sucker.
 It sits in a forest dominated by white pines and cedars.

-Human Use
+Human use

 Rose Lake became the terminus of the Alger Smith railroad after the General Logging Company purchased its northern portion and extended it from Two Island Lake in the 1920s.
 Logging reached the eastern shore of Rose Lake around 1929, but ended shortly thereafter when the General Logging Company suffered setbacks due to the Brule Lake Fire of 1929 and the onset of the Great Depression.
 In 1936, a forest fire began in Ontario and crossed the international border at the lake, but was contained by the firefighting crews of the Superior National Forest.

 Rose Lake is in the Boundary Waters Canoe Area within the USA and the Crownland of Ontario Canada.
 The BWCA restricts access to specific entry points.
 Rose Lake may be accessed by canoe through a portage from Duncan Lake, or by foot through the Border Route Trail or Caribou Rock Trail.

+Rose Falls

+Rose Falls is a popular destination for those wanting to experience the BWCA on a single-day trip.
+Canoers can put in at Bearskin Lake, outside the BWCA, for a short paddle to the .25 mi well-used and maintained portage.
+Duncan Lake on the other side of the portage is fully in the BWCA.
+On the opposing side of Duncan Lake there are several trails for exploring Rose Falls, and the infamous Stairway Portage all the way to Rose Lake.